marcobjorge/ikamand/README.md

 # Usage

 * Access the web app on the server at `http://<serverip>:3000`
-* The chart in blue displays the current/target pit temperature
+* The first chart displays the current/target pit temperature
-* The chart in red displays the current/target food temperature (from probe 1)
+* The second chart displays the current/target food temperature (chart will be hidden if probe data is not available)
 * Click the `status` to turn on/off
-* Click the `target pit temperature` to adjust it
+* Click the `target pit temp` to adjust it
-* Click the `target food temperature` to adjust it
+* Click the `target food temp` to adjust it

 # Contributing